nirmanor1/Emojis-Matter-for-Emotion-Classification/README.md

 **Result:** Keeping emojis consistently improves multi-label emotion classification.
 The fine-tuned RoBERTa (with emojis) achieves the strongest overall performance and even outperforms the LLM configuration in this setup.

 > Paper: “Do Emojis Matter?
 Exploring the Role of Emojis in Sentiment Classification with Small and Large Language Models.”
-(PDF in repo/linked)
 > Key details (datasets, metrics, prompts, and ablation) are implemented here.

 ---